devAnkitGupta/Image-Video-App/README.md

  4. Any feedback/notes (i.e. if something was hard, confusing, frustrating, etc)

-     if something was hard -- Not That Hard confusing --- yes in beginning
+     if something was hard -- Not That Hard, confusing --- yes in beginning,
      frustrating -- no

- b  what you would add/change if you had more time
+   what you would add/change if you had more time

     Really I would have changed the pagination Stratergy from the current current Plugin So I would have a golbal List of photos and videos and some logics so I will be able unmark favs from Favorites Page.
     Make UI a bit attractive